GSA/search-gov-website/about/updates/roadmap/FY21Q1-roadmap.md

 * **Version Upgrades**
   * We will be upgrading our Elasticsearch and JQuery components to keep them up-to-date and lay the groundwork for more efficient performance and, eventually, great new search features.
 * **Search.gov website redesign**
   * We will be testing new designs that align with the [US Web Design System](https://designsystem.digital.gov/), in accordance with the [21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
-Keep an eye out - we may reach out for help with usability testing!
+Keep an eye out &mdash; we may reach out for help with usability testing!
 * **Login.gov integration**
   * We are working to ensure a smoother Login.gov experience for our users.
 * **Indexing improvements**